 This means these products must follow the strict testing, labeling, and sales requirements of California's licensed cannabis market.
 The goal was to close the loophole that allowed potentially intoxicating products to be sold without the safety and quality oversight applied to legal cannabis.

-California's Current Restrictions
+Understanding California's Current Rules

 Because of AB 45, it is illegal to sell or distribute unregulated Delta 8 products meant for consumption in California.
 You won't find compliant Delta 8 products at your local smoke shop, gas station, or convenience store.
 Instead, any intoxicating hemp product must be sold through a licensed cannabis dispensary, which subjects them to rigorous standards.